This website is best viewed in a browser that supports web standards.

 Go to: www.nwmissouri.edu.
 Select CatPAWS from the Resources menu.
 Select “Enter Secure Area” and proceed to the next page where you will enter your student ID (919######); for your Pin number, use either the last 6 digits of your ID number or your birthday in MMDDYY format.

 To access your email account, go to the Northwest homepage.
 Select on Resources tab and select “Student E-Mail.”
 Enter your email login and password that you retrieved from CatPAWS (see directions below for retrieval).

 Email password retrieval: Login and proceed to the next page and select “Personal Information”.
 On the bottom of the next page, select “Northwest Email Initial Information Retrieval”.
 Read the terms and if you agree to the conditions stated, click on “AGREE”.
 Your Northwest email address and initial password will be displayed.
 Once you change your password, the displayed password will no longer be valid.
 Email login and passwords are the same as those used for university computers on campus.
 Enter your new S# only and newly created password to log on to a campus computer.
 This username is provided so that you can gain access to the computing services provided by Northwest.
 By logging onto this account, you are accepting Northwest Missouri State University’s computer policies as stated in the User’s Guide.
-Should you have problems or questions regarding your University-assigned e-mail account, please contact the Client Computing-Information Systems at Northwest at firstname.lastname@example.org or by calling 660.562.1634.
+Should you have problems or questions regarding your University-assigned e-mail account, please contact the Client Computing-Information Technology at Northwest at firstname.lastname@example.org or by calling 660.562.1634.

 You can set this up in the options menu of Outlook Live.
 Click here for instructions.

 eCompanion is used for online courses and to supplement face to face courses.